vidyalathabadde/QuasirandomGenerator_revisited/guided_bilateralfilter_OpenMPMigration/README.md

      ```
      cd src/bilateralFilter/
      ```
-  4. Now invoke the translator to migrate the openACC pragmas to OpenMP as shown below
+  3. Now invoke the translator to migrate the openACC pragmas to OpenMP as shown below
      ```
      intel-application-migration-tool-for-openacc-to-openmp/src/intel-application-migration-tool-for-openacc-to-openmp bilateralFilter.c
      ```
 ### Optimizations
-ca

 ## Build the `bilateralFilter` Sample for CPU and GPU